-Health inequalities exist across Canterbury and Coastal as there is a variation in life expectancy across the CCG; however the range is not as high as in other Kent CCGs.
+Swale has areas with high deprivation levels compared to other Kent CCGs meaning health inequalities exist.
+This is demonstrated by the variation in life expectancy across the CCG with lower life expectancies in areas of high deprivation.
 Health inequalities and short life expectancies are a well known outcome of psycho social stress.
-In the long-term, this has a corrosive impact on the body and lowers immune systems and leads to physical illness.
-If untreated and compounded by life events, this can lead to mental illness.
-Therefore, in Canterbury and Coastal CCG people who have the greatest risk of poor outcomes should be proactively sought out by services rather than hoping that people in need will stumble upon the right 'department'.
+In the long-term - this has a corrosive impact on the body and lowers immune systems and leads to physical illness.
+If untreated and compounded by life events - this can lead to mental illness.
+Therefore in Swale CCG people who have the greatest risk of poor outcomes should be proactively sought out by services rather than hoping that people in need will stumble upon the right 'department'.

-Addressing health inequalities in the areas of higher deprivation in Canterbury and Coastal CCG should be a priority for the Health and Wellbeing Board and the HWBB should ensure that resources are distributed proportionately to need.
-HWB's health inequalities plan should contain ways to tackle employment and skills, access to health and wellbeing services, housing and homelessness and community cohesion and support.
+- Addressing health inequalities in the areas of high deprivation in Swale CCG should be a high priority for the Health and Well Being Board.
+Swale HWBB should ensure that resources are distributed proportionately to need.
+HWBB's health inequalities plan should contain ways to tackle employment and skills, access to health and wellbeing services, housing and homelessness and community cohesion and support. - Improve access to psychological therapies particularly for people with a low income, relationship breakdown, offenders, ex-military and substance misuse problems. - Ensure that health and wellbeing of migrant population is addressed by using 'health trainer' and 'community health champions' to publicise the services that are on offer and monitor and evaluate uptake of commissioned services accordingly. - Proactively provide information and advice on parenting and relationship counselling - targeting young families, via primary care, children's centres, churches and hospitals.

-- Improve access to psychological therapies particularly for people with a low income, relationship breakdown, offenders, ex-military and substance misuse problems. - Ensure that health and wellbeing of migrant population is addressed by using 'health trainers' and 'community health champions' to publicise the services that are on offer and monitor and evaluate uptake of commissioned services accordingly. - Proactively provide information and advice on parenting and relationship counselling - targeting young families - via primary care, children's centres, churches and hospitals. - Ensuring community services are non-stigmatising and appropriate for all people, not just long-term users of mental health services, will be important.
-Enabling primary care and community services (secondary prevention) to be more proactive, holistic and responsive to the way people want to access services will ensure that the right people get help.
+• Ensuring community services are non-stigmatising and appropriate for all people, not just long-term users of mental health services will be important.
+Enabling primary care and community services (secondary prevention) to be more proactive and holistic and responsive to the way people want to access services will ensure that the right people get help.